Huizerd/lunarlander/README.md

 ### State
 The state vector consists of eight variables (in this order) between -1 and 1:
-- Position in x
+- Lander position in x
-- Position in y
+- Lander position in y
-- Velocity in x
+- Lander velocity in x
-- Velocity in y
+- Lander velocity in y
 - Lander angle
+- Lander angular velocity
-- Contact left leg
+- Contact left landing leg
-- Contact right leg
+- Contact right landing leg

 To make the learning problem (more) tractable, the state can be discretized into a certain number of bins.